 Thermochemical conversion processes include gasification and pyrolysis.
 Thermochemical conversion is characterized by higher temperatures and faster conversion rates.
 It is best suited for lower moisture feedstocks.
-Thermochemical routes can convert all of the organic portion of suitable feedstocks and create marketable co-products.
+Thermochemical routes can convert all of the organic portion of suitable feedstocks and create marketable co-products (biochar and syngas).
 The inorganic fraction (ash) of a feedstock does not contribute to the energy products and may contribute to fouling of high temperature equipment, increased nutrient loading in wastewater treatment and disposal facilities, and increased disposal costs.
 Inorganic constituents may also accelerate some of the conversion reactions.

 - Digesting Urban Organics Residuals (DUOR): A Forum on Technology, Economics & Permitting

-- List of Anaerobic Digestion Projects in California, August 2016
+- List of Anaerobic Digestion Projects in California, Updated May 2021